cyclejs-community/component-combinators/test/fsm_specs.md

 - an action request MUST have an action response associated i.e. no write-only driver
 - if an action request features a driver name, that driver name MUST be found in the sources
 - state defined in transition array MUST exist in state definition
+- the Init state MUST be associated ONLY with transition featuring INIT events NOTE THAT AN FSM WITH EVENT GUARD SUCH THAT INIT EVENT FAILS WILL REMAIN IN LIMBO (INIT_STATE) AS INIT EVENT WILL NOT BE REPEATED
+ - In states definition, the init state MUST NOT be used

 ## Behaviour
 When we refer to an event, we implicitly refer to an event configured to be handled by a FSM.